akapez/react-guide-updated-module/README.md

 - Section_10 : Handling Side Effects, Using Reducers & Using the Context API
 - Section_11 : Practice Project: Building a Food Order App
 - Section_12 : A Look Behind The Scenes Of React & Optimization Techniques
+- Section_13 : An Alternative Way Of Building Components: Class-based Components